 #2 Indian Financial Markets Regulators

 Firstly and foremostly the most Powerful layer of the market is the market regulators.
 Secondly, these institutions regulate the activity of market makers and market participants.
-Therefore both the parties have to adhere to the rules and regulations laid down by the market regulators.
+Therefore both parties have to adhere to the rules and regulations laid down by the market regulators.
 The market regulators are usually the government institutions.
-In India both the government as well as private bodies constitute the regulators.
+In India, both the government as well as private bodies constitute the regulators.

 - RBI – Reserve Bank of India